 - History of McConnell’s Ice Cream

-- How SB Became a Premier Wine Growing Region
+- How SB Became a Premier Wine Producing Region

-In addition, you will visit a brewery, chat with local artists, and become more familiar with what the Funk Zone has to offer in terms of wine, beer and grub.
-Finally, each tour goer is given a Funk Zone Map/Brochure that identifies all art galleries, wineries, pubs, and places to eat – over 60 places in all!
-(Note: the Funk Zone tour is not a tasting tour.)
+In addition, we’ll visit a brewery or winery and maybe even chat with a local artist all the while becoming more familiar with what the Funk Zone has to offer in terms of wine, beer and grub.
+Each tour goer is given a Funk Zone Map/Brochure that identifies all art galleries, wineries, pubs, and places to eat – over 60 places in all!

 Things to Know